Understanding and Applying the Volume of a Box Formula: A thorough look

 Understanding the Derivation of the Formula

 The formula's simplicity belies its underlying geometrical significance.
-Imagine the box as being constructed from a series of identical layers.
-Worth adding: each layer is a rectangle with an area equal to length multiplied by width (A = l x w).
+On top of that, each layer is a rectangle with an area equal to length multiplied by width (A = l x w).
+Even so, imagine the box as being constructed from a series of identical layers.
 If we stack 'h' number of these identical layers on top of each other, the total volume is simply the area of each layer multiplied by the number of layers, resulting in the formula V = l x w x h.

 Units of Measurement and Conversions